 How to use backup schedule#

-Typically, backups are triggered by a job scheduler.
-Running them on a scheduled schedule is useful for a number of reasons.
-Bacula provides integrated scheduler that can be configured to run backups.
+Backups are typically triggered by a job scheduler.
+Running backups on a defined schedule offers numerous benefits, such as automation and consistency.
+Bacula includes an integrated scheduler that can be configured to run backup jobs automatically.

-The configuration resource responsible for running scheduled Bacula backups is named Schedule.
-This is the Bacula Director resource because initiating all Bacula jobs (Backup, Copy, Migrate, Verify, Admin…) is the Director task.
+The configuration resource responsible for scheduling Bacula backups is called Schedule.
+This is a Bacula Director resource, as all Bacula jobs (Backup, Copy, Migrate, Verify, Admin, etc.) are initiated by the Director.

-In the Schedule resource you can plan when a job should start, at what time interval (hourly, daily, weekly, montly, yearly…) and also you can specify configuration directives that will override the job directives.
-For example, if the backup job level is Full, then in the Schedule you can change the level to Incremental or Differential for specific runs at specific time or interval.
-This advantage enables to configure almost any backup strategy (Grandfather-Father-Son, Tower of Hanoi…).
+In the Schedule resource, you can define when a job should start and how often it should run (hourly, daily, weekly, monthly, yearly, etc.).
+You can also specify configuration directives that override those defined in the job itself.
+For example, even if a job’s default level is set to Full, the Schedule can change it to Incremental or Differential for specific runs.
+This flexibility allows you to implement nearly any backup strategy (e.g., Grandfather-Father-Son, Tower of Hanoi).

 What is required?#